gamepark/board-game-template/README.md

 ## 3. Design the user experience

+### Layout the game material

+#### The letterbox scale mode

+The game must work for computers, tablets and mobile phone.

+The easier way is the ["letterbox scale mode"](https://felgo.com/doc/felgo-different-screen-sizes/)

+This is already implemented in this file `/app/src/GameDisplay.tsx`: see the "Letterbox" component here.

+With this in mind, you can imagine a layout that will display all the game material inside a 16:9 zone, that will scale from a mobile display up to a computer screen.

+Everything must be big enough to read on a mobile phone, or have some way to "zoom-in" later on!

+*Feel free to remove the letterbox approach for something else if you think there is something better to do for your game ☺*

+#### Use percentage everywhere
+For the content to scale up and down inside the letterbox, you should only use `%` and `em` units in your CSS code.

+### Use numbers sparingly
+An interface full of numbers can frighten a novice player!
+Try to use number only when you have no other choice, or when the player have more than 4 or 5 similar items, for example.

+When there is a victory points track, it can be replaced by a number to save some space however!

+### Animations
+Do not worry too much about the animations: they can be added later on.

+One advice though: it is much easier to animate the elements if they all are a direct child of the letterbox component!

 ## 42. Deploy on Game Park
 **First, the rules must be deployed by Game Park (contact us for any new version).**